oracle/okafka/connectors/README.md

 - osdt_core-21.5.0.0.jar
 - osdt_cert-21.5.0.0.jar

+**Note:** The TxEventQ Connector jar file can be downloaded from this [maven repository](https://mvnrepository.com/artifact/com.oracle.database.messaging/txeventq-connector) if you don't want to build the jar.
+You will still need to get the additional jar files mentioned above and place in the required location.

 ### Oracle Database Setup
 To run the Kafka Sink and Source Connector against Oracle Database, a database user should be created and should be granted the below privileges.